a-n-rose/a-n-rose.github.io/_posts/2019-02-17-comparing-features-and-models-deep-learning-and-speech.md

 Lastly, it does seem that the least filtered features work the best, at least for the CNN+LSTM.
 Even without the 1st and 2nd derivatives, the STFT outperformed the FBANK with the 1st and 2nd derivatives.
 I'm really curious if those would build an even stronger model!

-I am in the process of extracting MFCC 13 and FBANK 20; soon thereafter I will train CNN and LSTM models individually on this data to see the strengths and weaknesses there.
+I am in the process of extracting MFCC 13 and FBANK 20; soon thereafter I will train CNN and LSTM models individually on this data to further explore the strengths and weaknesses of these models.